 What is quantum technology?

-Quantum technology works on the principles of quantum mechanics that include quantum superposition and quantum entanglement.
+Quantum technology works on the principles of quantum mechanics which include quantum superposition and quantum entanglement.
 We explained what quantum superposition is—what it does is create an infinite range of possibilities.
-This is great especially for quick simultaneous and parallel calculations.
+This is great, especially for quick simultaneous and parallel calculations.
 Quantum entanglement is the connection of two atoms, where the change in the properties of one atom results in the change of the other as well.

 Examples of quantum technology

 Now that we know what quantum technology is, let’s look at its interesting examples.

 Extreme weather conditions lead to loss of life and property damage.
 However, we cannot eliminate all the consequences.
 But if we make accurate predictions, we will be in a better position to tackle the situation.
 This is why quantum technology is used in weather forecasting that harnesses the computing power of qubits.
 It handles a huge amount of data to improve the forecasts, and it does so quickly.

 Even classical computers and supercomputers can’t keep up with the dynamic weather conditions.
 Hence, companies like Atos are collaborating with European Center for Medium-Range Forecasts (ECMWF) to leverage quantum computing and make accurate weather forecasts and other indications.

 The development of drugs for curing illnesses and diseases includes working on atomic levels.
 That’s why quantum computing is perfect for drug development as it can efficiently predict as well as simulate the structure, behavior, and properties of the molecules.
 In fact, quantum computing can help in all stages of drug development, right from discovery to post-marketing.
 One example is Accenture Labs working with Biogen to accelerate drug discovery with the help of quantum technology.